DevMountain/react-5-afternoon/README.md

 ```

-* Import the update function you just made from your reducer: `updateRealEstateAgent ` from `'./../../ducks/reducer'` (remember to destructure them).
+* Import the update functions you just made from your reducer: `updateCost, updateDownPayment ` from `'./../../ducks/reducer'` (remember to destructure them)

 ```js
 import { updateCost, updateDownPayment } from './../../ducks/reducer';